ARWNI2S/TheCorporateWars/whitepaper/technologies/solana-network/outdated-information-model.md

 In an Empire of over eleven thousand worlds, where jump ships are the arteries connecting scattered civilizations, information **never** arrives instantly.

-No matter how advanced the technology, no civilization of the Third Imperium —nor any other _Allegiance_— has found a way to overcome a fundamental law of Charted Space:
+No matter how advanced the technology, no civilization of the Third Imperium —nor any other _Allegiance_— has found a way to overcome a fundamental law of the universe:

 > **Information cannot travel faster than light.**